 For centuries pastoralists like Mamadou have trekked across the unforgiving Sahel to reach the bustling markets along the continent’s west coast to sell their live- stock.
 They have a long history of navigating harsh circumstances.

 This year’s destination is Fada N’Gourma in South-East Burkina Faso.
 Mamadou faces a 500 kilometre trek, and in reality, they will cover more ground as they can only steer their cattle through corridors in order to avoid conflicts with farmers while crossing their plots.
 However, it can happen that these corridors are not well demarcated, or have been taken over by farmers.
 Whenever their passage is blocked, they seek alternative routes, often resulting in conflicts.

 Moreover, they need to go where fresh grass and water can be found.
 That is not an easy task.
 Over the years weather patterns have become extremely unpredictable.
-Where Mamadou once moved on the calendar, he now listens to the weather forecast from ‘Garbal’ an agro-information service from mobile operator ORANGE Mali (set up with support from SNV).
+Where Mamadou once moved on the calendar, he now listens to the weather forecast from ‘Garbal’ an agro-information service set-up by the STAMP project and operated by mobile operator Orange Mali.
 Garbal means ‘marketplace for livestock’.
 The service also helps Mamadou to check the availability of food and water for his cattle.
 Many water points are crowded with competing herds, therefore he needs to know beforehand which water points are available.